 The Ministry of Corporate Affairs (MCA) has introduced the Fast Track Exit (FTE) scheme to strike off the name of a company from the Register of Companies.
 FTE i.e. Fast Track Exit Mode is the fastest way to strike off the name of a non-operative company from the register of companies under the Companies Act 2013.

-- The applicant company is eligible to make an application if it falls under any of the specified conditions.
-[Which Companies can apply for strike off under FTE?]
+The eligible company can make an application if it falls under any of the specified conditions.

 When a company applies for strike off under FTE, any of the stakeholders or concerned authority like Income Tax, Excise, SEBI, RBI or any other government department can raise an objection.

 The company can reply to the objections raised.
 If the objecting party is satisfied with the reply, the ROC would strike off the name of the company.
 There is no specified time limit for submitting reply against an objection.